 Additionally, the Company is obligated to pay MediWound up to \$125.0 million, which is contingent upon meeting certain sales milestones.
 The first sales milestone payment of \$7.5 million would be triggered when annual net sales of NexoBrid or improvements to NexoBrid in North America exceed \$75.0 million.
-As of June 30, 2024, the sales milestone payments are not yet probable and therefore, not recorded as a liability.
+As of September 30, 2024, the sales milestone payments are not yet probable and therefore, not recorded as a liability.
 The Company also pays MediWound tiered royalties on net sales ranging from mid-high single-digit to mid-teen percentages, subject to customary reductions.
-Pursuant to the terms of the Company's supply agreement with MediWound, MediWound is manufacturing and will continue to manufacture NexoBrid for the Company on a unit price basis, which may be increased pursuant to the terms of the supply agreement.
+Pursuant to the terms of the Company's supply agreement with MediWound, MediWound is manufacturing, and will continue to manufacture, NexoBrid for the Company on a unit price basis, which may be increased pursuant to the terms of the supply agreement.
 MediWound is obligated to supply the Company with NexoBrid for sale in North America on an exclusive basis for the first five years of the term of the supply agreement.
-Under the supply agreement, the Company may extend the supply agreement on an annual basis for up to 10 additional years, at its sole discretion.
+Under the supply agreement, the Company possesses the option to extend the initial term of the agreement by an additional 24 months, which it did in May 2022.
+After the initial term, the Company may extend the supply agreement on an annual basis for up to 10 additional years, at its sole discretion.
 Under the supply agreement, the Company is permitted to establish an alternate source of supply in certain circumstances, including the event of a supply failure.

 Additionally, beginning in 2020, BARDA procured quantities of NexoBrid from MediWound for use as a medical countermeasure in the event of a mass casualty emergency in the U.S. involving thermal burns.
-The initial, quarterly, procurement of NexoBrid by BARDA under its agreement with MediWound completed during the third quarter of 2022.
-As a part of BARDA's commitment to procure NexoBrid, the Company has received a percentage of gross profit for sales directly to BARDA.
-As of June 30, 2024, the Company did not hold a direct contract or distribution agreement with BARDA, or take title to the product procured by BARDA.
+The initial, quarterly, procurement of NexoBrid by BARDA under its agreement with MediWound was completed during the third quarter of 2022.
+As a part of BARDA's commitment to procure NexoBrid, the Company received a percentage of gross profit for sales directly to

+BARDA.
+As of September 30, 2024, the Company did not hold a direct contract or distribution agreement with BARDA, or take title to the product procured by BARDA.